TRT Global - Explosions rock Khartoum as fighting rages in Sudan for third day

-Explosions rocked the Sudanese capital Khartoum as fighting between the army and paramilitary forces led by rival generals raged for a third day with the death toll rising to nearly 100.
+Explosions rocked the Sudanese capital Khartoum as fighting between the army and paramilitary forces led by rival generals raged for a third day with the death toll rising to 185.

 The violence erupted Saturday after weeks of power struggles between the two generals who seized power in a 2021 coup, Sudan's army chief Abdel Fattah al Burhan and his deputy, Mohamed Hamdan Dagalo, who commands the powerful paramilitary Rapid Support Forces (RSF).